tenSVD algorithm for compression: ten SVD for compression

-To show the main phases of the \textit{ten}SVD procedure, in Figure~\ref{fig:1} a matrix (2nd order tensor) is reshaped into a 3rd order ones.\\ According to several strategies, such as compression ratio or the percentage of original information to retain, the quality measure of the original object is determined in Phase 1.
-In Phase 2, the order and dimensions of the new object must be established, where the order is higher than that of the original tensor, and the dimensions for each mode are lower.
-Heuristically, we have observed that \textit{ten}SVD is more efficient when the new tensor approaches the shape of a hypercube.\\ In Phase 3, component matrices and the core tensor are calculated using SVD.
-Elements of the core tensor with the highest magnitudes are selected to ensure the desired level of quality in Phase 4.
-In Phase 5, the component matrices and selected elements, along with their relative positions in the core tensor, are saved in $\mathbf{U}^{(m)}$ ($m=1 \dots M$) and $\mathbf{c}$, respectively.
-The data saved in this phase could be stored or transmitted to conserve space (in the case of backup) and bandwidth (in the case of transmission).
-In the final phase, the saved information is used to reconstruct the approximated original image.\\
+According to several strategies, such as compression ratio or the percentage of original information to retain, the quality measure of the original object is fixed (Phase 1).
+In Phase 2, the order and dimensions of the new object must be decided, where the order is higher than that of the original tensor and the dimensions for each mode are lower.
+Heuristically, we have observed that \textit{ten}SVD is more efficient when the new tensor is close to a hypercube.
+In Phase 3, component matrices and the core tensor are calculated using SVD.
+Elements of the core tensor with highest magnitude are selected to ensure the desired level of quality (Phase 4).
+In Phase 5, component matrices and selected elements with their relative positions in the core tensor are saved in $\mathbf{U}$ and $\mathbf{c}$, respectively.
+Data saved in this phase could be stored or transmitted to save space (in case of backup) and bandwidth (in case of transmission).
+In the last Phase, the saved information is used to reconstruct the approximated original image.\\ The \textit{ten}SVD steps are detailed given in Algorithm 2, where it is possible to observe that both accuracy, given by Relative Error ($\epsilon$), or compression, given by compression ratio (com), can be fixed. \\ In first stage of the procedure, to rearranged the elements into an $M$-order tensor with dimensions $J_1, J_2, \dots, J_M$, total number of elements, i.e. $\prod_{i=1}^{N}I_i$, is divides in prime factors, ordered increasing way smaller values are aggregated until the minimum of them is about equal to $M$.\\ In second stage, HOSVD algorithm is applied on new tensor $\mathcal{Z}$.
+Full left singular vectors and core tensor is given.
+From computational point of view, it is more efficient to work on $\mathbf{Z}_{(m)}\mathbf{Z}_{(m)}^t$ then on the $m$-mode unfolding $\mathbf{Z}_{(m)}$.\\ In the last stage, the highest absolute values and their position in core tensor are selected in a vector as well as the relative error or level of compression fixed is assured.
+Finally, these elements and component matrices are saved. { }\\